 The U.S. Government continues to address the problem of biological weapons proliferation on a number of fronts.
 Direct negotiations with countries intent on acquiring biological weapons are not likely to prevent the use of U.S.-origin materials for such activities; neither are such negotiations likely to affect the behavior of these countries.

 Alternative means to curtail the acquisition and development of biological warfare capabilities, such as diplomatic negotiations, do not obviate the need for controls.
 The following examples demonstrate additional means that have been, and will continue to be, used in an attempt to curb the use and spread of biological weapons:

-The negotiations and alternative means undertaken by the U.S. Government demonstrate that we have made reasonable efforts to achieve the purposes of the controls, but these actions have not had the results that are as effective as the maintenance and renewal of the controls.
+The negotiations and alternative means undertaken by the U.S. Government demonstrate that reasonable efforts have been made to achieve the purposes of the controls but these actions have not had the results that are as effective as the maintenance and renewal of the controls.

 Most of the AG-controlled biological agents, and related equipment to produce them, are available from many sources.
 (Biological agents are, in fact, endemic.)
 Notwithstanding the difficulties related to the effective control of these items, the United States and its AG partners consider it necessary to maintain controls in order to stem shipments to potential proliferators.
 Foreign availability is a factor considered by the AG member countries in their coordination of controls.

 15 The Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on Their Destruction (BWC) was signed in 1972 and ratified by the United States in 1975.